bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 ---

 # Ideas for data storytelling - Idea 2
+Using upvotes on reddit/repost bot to determine if titles with misspellings get more upvotes/comments than their original posts.

 ## You

 What do you care about?
+I care about how people use technology and how technology uses people

 What do you know about?
+psychology

 What decisions do you face?
+How to get the information I want, how to control for timing of posts (day/night/etc)

 ## Seven templates